-Narch 2021 Solar access is a major determinant of environmental comfort.
+Solar access is a major determinant of environmental comfort.
 Good passive solar design offers financial benefits by reducing the need for artificial heating and cooling.

-- 01 Minimise overshadowing of adjoining properties or publicly accessible spaces. - Building form, spacing, and layout should facilitate good solar access to both the internal 02 and external living spaces, to maximise natural heating and cooling and minimise the use of artificial systems.
+- Minimise overshad wing of adjoining properties or publicly accessible spaces.
+01 - Building form wacing, and layout should facilitate good solar access to both the internal 02 and external living spaces, to maximise natural heating and cooling and minimise the use of artificial systems.

-- C.1 Development should comply with the control drawings in Section D6.5 to ensure adequate solar access is provided to neighbouring properties. - C2 Development which does not comply with the control diagrams must maintain existing solar access to existing development for at least three pours between 9am and 3pm on 21 June to north facing windows of habitable rooms, and at least two hours to at least 50% of the private open space. - C3 Access to sunlight should be achieved on a minimum period of three hours between 9am and 3pm on 21 June to windows of habitable rooms and two hours to private open space of new development. - C4 The overshadowing effect of new buildings on public domain areas are to be considered for the hours of 10am to 2pm on 21 March, 21 June and 24 September. - Locate main living spaces including lounge, dining, kitchen and family rooms towards the C5 north where possible.
-Consideration should also be given to slope, views, existing vegetation overshadowing and streetscape. - C6 Skylights which provide the sole source of daylight and ventilation to habitable rooms are not permitted in residential or commercial areas.
+- Development should comply with the control drawings in Section D6.5 to ensure adequate solar access is provided to neighbouring properties. - Development which does not comply with the control diagrams must maintain existing solar access to existing development for at least three hours between 9am and 3pm on 21 June to north facing windows of habitable rooms, and at least two hours to at least 50% of the private open space.

+- C3 Access to sunlight should be achieved for a minimum period of three hours between 9am and 3pm on 21 June to windows of habitable rooms and two hours to private open space of new development. - C4 The overshadowing effect of new buildings on public domain areas are to be considered for the hours of 10am to 2pm on 21 March, 21 June and 24 September. - C5 Locate main living spaces including lounge, dining, kitchen and family rooms towards in north where possible.
+Consideration should also be given to slope, views, existing vegetation, overshadowing and streetscape. - C6 Skylights which provide the sole source of daylight and ventilation to habitable rooms are not permitted in residential or commercial areas.